HomeBlog › Pregnancy Help App

 Myth: “A pregnancy app can tell me if something is medically wrong.”

-Fact: Apps can organize information and logs, but diagnosis requires a clinician and proper testing.
+Fact: Apps can organize information and logs, but diagnosis requires a clinician and appropriate testing.

 Myth: “Contraction timers automatically know when I should go in.”

-Fact: PregnancyApp.com can time and summarize contractions, but you should follow your provider’s instructions for when to call or go in.
+Fact: A contraction timer can summarize timing patterns, but you should follow your provider’s instructions for when to call or go in.

 FAQ: choosing and using a pregnancy support app